bem/bem-components/common.blocks/checkbox-group/checkbox-group.en.md

 # checkbox-group

-A `checkbox-group` block is a set of independed switches – checkboxes (a `checkbox` block).
+`checkbox-group` block is a set of independed switches – checkboxes (`checkbox` block).
 Any of group's switches can be either active or not regardless of other switches state.

 The block allows to manage the appearance and state of a nested switches.